tuhhosg/reupnix/README.md

 > * provides containers direct access to dedicated hardware
 > * statically configures low-overhead/jitter communication between containers

-So far, this uses NixOS to achieve the first tow points -- more to follow.
+So far, this uses NixOS to achieve the first two points -- more to follow.

 ## Design (so far)